 Nothing contained herein shall prohibit the District from imposing additional consequences for violations of this Code or the District's disciplinary policies after consideration of the facts and circumstances of the offense, its impact on the student and others and its impact on the District.

-All cases of discipline violations of the activities code will be reported to the building's Athletic Director or Assistant Principal for Educational Services in writing.
+All cases of discipline violations of the activities code will be reported to the District Director of Student Activities and Athletics in writing.

 SELF-ADMISSION